soedinglab/hh-suite/README.md

 The HH-suite is an open-source software package for sensitive protein sequence searching based on the pairwise alignment of hidden Markov models (HMMs).

+## Documentation

+We provide an extensive [user guide](https://github.com/milot-mirdita/hh-suite/wiki) with many usage examples, frequently asked questions and guides to build your own databases.

 ## Installation
-We recommend compiling HH-suite on the machine that should run the computations so that it can be optimized for the appropriate CPU architecture.
+We recommend compiling HH-suite on the machine that should run the computations so that it can be optimized for the available CPU instruction sets.

 ### Compilation
 To compile from source, you will need a recent C/C++ compiler (at least GCC 4.8 or Clang 3.6) and [CMake](http://cmake.org/) 2.8.12 or later.